 Business and personal.
 If you pay premiums for insurance coverage that is both business and personal, deduct only the part that pays for business coverage.
-For example, if you use your car 25% in your directselling business and 75% for personal transportation, you can deduct 25% of your car insurance premiums if you claim actual expenses for the use of the car.
+For example, if you use your car 25% in your direct-selling business and 75% for personal transportation, you can deduct 25% of your car insurance premiums if you claim actual expenses for the use of the car.

 When to deduct.
-Under the cash method of accounting, premiums are not deductible until paid.
-If you make an advance payment on an insurance policy that covers more than one tax year, deduct only the part that buys insurance for the current tax year.
+You generally cannot deduct expenses in advance, even if you pay them in advance.
+This rule applies to both the cash and accrual methods.
+If you make an advance payment on an insurance policy that provides coverage substantially beyond the end of the current tax year, deduct only the part that buys insurance for the current tax year.
 You must wait until the following tax year to deduct the part that buys insurance for that year, and so on.

 Example.
 You are a direct seller.
-In June 2000, you pay \$1,200 in premiums for theft insurance effective July 2000 through June 2002 (\$50 per month).
-You can deduct \$300 in 2000 (\$50 \times 6 months), \$600 in 2001 (\$50 \times 12 months), and \$300 in 2002.
+In June 2001, you pay \$1,200 in premiums for theft insurance effective July 2001 through June 2003 (\$50 per month).
+You can deduct \$300 in 2001 $($50 \times 6 \text{ months}), $600 \text{ in } 2002 ($50 \times 12)$ months), and \$300 in 2003.

 Dividends.
 An insurance dividend is a return of part of the premiums you paid.
 If you receive dividends from business insurance premiums you deducted in an earlier year, report all or part of the dividend as business income.
-For more information on recovery of prior deductions, see chapter 1 of Publication 535.
+For more information on recovery of prior deductions, see Publication 525.